straysheep-dev/parsing-utils/README.md

 # parsing-utils

-Utilities to examine and parse files, this is a small set of tools from the DidierStevensSuite
+Utilities to examine and parse files, this is a small set of tools from the [DidierStevensSuite](https://github.com/DidierStevens/DidierStevensSuite).